SokuDev/SokuMods/README.md

 - Copy discord_game_sdk.dll in your soku folder (Right next to th123.exe)
 - Launch the game and share your activity on Discord !

+## Using with wine
+If you are running your game through wine, the game will crash on startup if you enable the mod.
+To get it to work, you will need [this](https://github.com/koukuno/wine-discord-ipc-bridge).
+It will enable any program that uses the discord-rpc to work with wine and should fix the mod crashing.

 ## Features
 - Full support for the rich presence (So the screenshots sections for examples)
 - Invite and join games.
 You will however still need to portforward or use autopunch.